kkzonie/njspc-mqtt-broker/README.md

 - Configured as a switch
 - Sensor topics end with /sensor and are read-only
 - State topcis end with /state and are read-write
-- States can only be changes by publishing an of or off message to /set.
-Example: pool/circuits/6/pool/state/**set**
+- States can only be changed by publishing an on or off message to /set.
+Example: pool/circuits/6/pool/state/**set** (see below HA configuration example)

 **Configuration.yaml**